 Butcher Block Hickory Wood Stats

-When it comes to durability and a distinct aesthetic appeal, one of our favorite butcher block woods is hickory.
+When it comes to durability and a distinct aesthetic appeal, one of our favorite butcher block woods is hickory!
+Hickory has lots of variation of coloration, which makes it visually stand out as a butcher block wood.

 Whether you're crafting furniture, installing hardwood flooring, or even considering a hickory butcher block countertops for your kitchen, it's helpful to understand the different species of hickory and their unique properties.
 Here are some hickory wood stats to know: